dinislambds/zBoomWPtheme/README.md

 # zBoomWPtheme
-HTML to Custom WordPress Theme
+HTML to Custom WordPress Theme Convertion for practise purpose